CruxGarden/api/README.md

 ## What is Crux Garden?

-Crux Garden is a model of how ideas manifest and develop over time.
-It is a pattern of mind and memory that exists independent of any medium, though it has been realized as an open-source technology for the modern web.
+At the most fundamental level, Crux Garden is a model of how ideas manifest and develop over time.
+It is a pattern of mind that exists independent of medium, though ours is an open-source technology for the modern web.

-The heart of the model is the **Crux**, an atomic representation of an idea.
+The heart of the Crux Garden model is the **Crux**, an atomic representation of an idea.
 In our implementation, a Crux can be text, media, code, or any digital content worth preserving.

 But Cruxes, just like ideas, don't exist in isolation.
 Ideas have origins.
-They come from somewhere.
-More specifically, ideas come from other ideas.
-And correspondingly, ideas lead to other ideas.
+They lead to new ideas.
+They evolve.
+And often they randomly connect.

 So it is with Cruxes.

-There are four relationships that Cruxes can have with other Cruxes.
-These are called **Dimensions**.
+In the Crux Garden model, there are four relationships Cruxes can have with each other.
+These are called **Dimensions**:

 - **GATES** — Cruxes which influenced or inspired a Crux; its origins and sources.
 - **GARDENS** — Cruxes which emerged or grew from a Crux, its creations and consequences.